On behalf of the inquiring nursing students: Thank you very much for the addition of NCLEX in the Exam Master.

 We do have a procedure in place on requesting resources for the library's collection.
 If you click on the link below suggest an item to be added and complete the form as requested, the Collection Development will review the request.
 They rely on the Health Sciences faculty, staff, and students for suggestions regarding their information needs.
 I will forward your suggestions on to our Collection Development Technician, Paul Andrews.

-In regards to Pharmacotherapy: A Pathophysiologic Approach and the latest edition, as an AMC student, you are able to access the 8th edition online.
+In regards to Pharmacotherapy: A Pathophysiologic Approach and the latest edition, as a CU Anschutz student, you are able to access the 8th edition online.
 Start at hslibrary.ucdenver.edu, click on All Databases and then under the letter A, "Access Pharmacy," you will see it listed in the center of the page under, "Textbooks."

 Tami Hoegerl, Library Technician